Manouchehri/UnicornFig/README.md

 The `-json`, `-yaml`, and `-go` arguments are optional.
 If none are provided, Unicorn will execute the program file provided and not write to any files.

-**Note:** It is possible to run multiple fig programs by providing their paths after the first file.
+**Note:** It is possible to run multiple Fig programs by providing their paths after the first file.
 The programs will be run in sequence, and the environment created by one program will become the intiial environment of the following program.
 For example, the Fig programs.